All Products

 image.png

-3. Check the corresponding packet capture results.
-You can see three DNS query requests on port 53, and each DNS query request returns a domain name resolution record.
-This proves that the DNS query records are not being cached, and the ECS instance needs to send DNS query requests through port 53 each time.
+3. Check the packet capture results.
+Three DNS query requests appear on port 53, each returning a resolution record.
+This confirms that DNS responses are not cached and that the ECS instance sends a new query through port 53 every time.

 image.png